gitcnd/mpy_shell/README.md

 ## Installation and running:

-* place the .mpy files for your version into /lib/ on your MicroPython device
+* place the .mpy files for your MicroPython version (or the .py source files for any) into /lib/ on your MicroPython device
 * run `import sh` from the >>> repl

 \>>> ` import sh `